-Laurel Elder is the long serving faculty advisor to Hartwick College’s chapter of Pi Sigma Alpha, the National Political Science Honor Society, which has won six national best chapter awards under her leadership for its civic engagement programming.
+She is the faculty advisor to Hartwick College’s chapter of Pi Sigma Alpha, the National Political Science Honor Society, which has won six national best chapter awards under her leadership for its civic engagement programming.
 She serves on the Executive Committee of Pi Sigma Alpha’s National Board of Directors.

 Laurel Elder receiving the 2022 Victoria Schuck Award for The Partisan Gap